Robin Banks

 Christian Richardson (born 22 March 1972), known professionally as Robin Banks, is a TV presenter, narrator and radio DJ originally from Kilkenny, Ireland.

 Career

-He is the narrator of the British/European version of the popular Discovery Channel show MythBusters, from season 2 to the present day.
+He was the narrator of the British/European version of the popular Discovery Channel show MythBusters, from season 2 to the present day.
 He has worked as a reporter for the Bravo television show Bravado.
 He has also presented shows for the BBC, Channel 4, Sky1, Living, on London's Kiss 100 and has reportedly presented several guest shows on Galaxy FM.
 He has previously had radio shows on Radio Nova, Atlantic 252, Virgin Radio, Beat 106 and Xfm.

+In 2008 he appeared on BBC's Dragons' Den and received more money than he asked for.
+Theo Pahitis and Peter Jones invested in Tiny Box Company, which was the UK's first eco-friendly packaging company.
+It is still trading presently.

 Between November 2012 and October 2013 he was the Programme Director at Star Radio North East.
 He has moved onto new projects after fulfilling his brief to revamp the station and improve its audience figures.

 At the beginning of March 2014 he joined Jack FM Berkshire, the relaunched Reading 107, to front the breakfast show.